 Compensation for Charlotte Residents

 If you were denied workers’ compensation benefits by your employer, but you are still suffering from work-related injuries, your next step is to contact an experienced workers’ compensation lawyer.
-As workers’ compensation laws vary according to state, consulting with a North Carolina workers’ compensation lawyer will be the first step to claiming the benefits you deserve.
+As workers’ compensation laws vary according to state, consulting with a Charlotte NC workers compensation lawyer will be the first step to claiming the benefits you deserve.

 If you are seriously suffering work-related injuries, and have been denied benefits, contact us at the law firm of Ted A. Greve & Associates, P.A today to schedule a FREE consultation.
 We will help you fight for your rights!
 Call us today or fill out our free online case evaluation form!